helenclx/helenchong.dev/src/blog/posts/2024-07-31-migrating-to-hostinger.md

 title: Migrating My Website to Hostinger
 desc: I have migrated my developer portfolio and blog website to Hostinger.
 date: 2024-07-31T09:31:00+0800
-categories: ["about this website", "hostinger"]
+topics: ["about this website", "hostinger"]
 toc: true
 ---